epiphanatic/cook-it-up/README.md

 # cook_it_up

-A Flutter demo app to record personal expenses and see trends in spending over time via a chart.
+A demo app written in Flutter to show recipes based on different categories.

+Users can filter listings and save filters to display only recipes that they are interested in and not show those that they are not.
+They can also save favorites and tab between favorites and all listings.

 ## Demo